 The President's Men serve as ambassadors of the President and representatives of the College.
 Members have distinctive opportunities to participate in various College and Alumni events.
 The men serve as an extension of the Staff and assist with events on and off campus for alumni and friends of the College.
 Benefits of membership include valuable networking opportunities with Alumni and enhanced communication skills.

-Members are selected by invitation or application only.
 Members serve the College through the Office of College Advancement and Alumni Relations.
 Members should be in good academic standing and active on campus through other clubs and organizations.